GerritCodeReview/apps_reviewit/README.md

 * changes that are not interesting popup again and again whenever they are updated

-The 'ReviewIt?'
-Android app tries to solve these problems by offering a simple way to sort incoming changes:
+The 'ReviewIt' Android app tries to solve these problems by offering a simple way to sort incoming changes:

 * mark interesting changes to review them later (by putting a labeled star on